AnyBlok/anyblok_wms_base/doc/core_concepts.rst

 applications.
 For instance, a library for quality control and verification of Goods would probably add behaviours to describe the expectations on each Goods Type.

+Behaviours can be any JSON serializable value, and they are themselves often :class:`dicts <dict>`.

+If a given Type has a parent, then its behaviours are merged recursively with its parent.
+This allows to set common parameter values for a whole family of Types.

+For instance, to have different :ref:`Assemblies
+<op_assembly>` on some Types, each setting a serial number
+:ref:`Property <goods_properties>`
+by means of a shared sequence, one may specify the serial :ref:`Property
+<goods_properties>` in the ``assembly`` behaviour of some
+common ancestor Type.

 .. _goods_properties: